Franklin0770/Systems-and-Networking-presentation/README.md

 In order to build the ROM, you can use my [Visual Studio Code extension](https://github.com/Franklin0770/megaenvironment)

 ## Can you provide the lore?
-With the courtesy of my Systems and Networks teacher, I created in two weeks this presentation **for PAL Mega Drive systems only** (for the taller resolution, useful for showing more content in screen).
+With the courtesy of my Systems and Networks teacher, I created in two weeks this presentation **for PAL Mega Drive systems only** (for the taller resolution, useful for showing more content on screen).
 This presentation served as a base to teach my classmates a brief comparison of the x86 architecture and the 68k one, by also illustrating the Intel 8086 and Motorola 68000 assembly respectively.

 ## How did the lesson go?